How do I know if I'm ready for Endless Customers?

 Buyers now have easy access to this information 24 hours a day - and they demand it.

-This is essential to understand before you get started They Ask, You Answer.
-Indeed, it is the basis for why WE too, as a business, must change and why the way we communicate must change.
+This is essential to understand before getting started with Endless Customers.
+After all, it is the basis for why WE too, as a business, must change and why the way we communicate must change.

-If you do not agree with this or do not understand how today's buyer has changed, you will not be sufficiently motivated to embrace a new way of communicating or do what it takes to be successful They Ask, You Answer.
+If you disagree or don't understand how today's buyer has changed, you won't be sufficiently motivated to embrace a new way of communicating or do what it takes to be successful with Endless Customers.

 2. You accept that you are not the best solution for everyone